Autodesk-Forge/forge-boilers.nodejs/README.md

 ## Project #6 - viewer+server+data-mng+derivatives

 Same setup than for projects #3, #4, #5 but you also need a valid callback url to achieve 3-legged oauth authentication.
-I recommend you create 2 sets of Forge API keys, one for DEVELOPMENT and one for PRODUCTION because each set has a different callback url
+I recommend you create 2 sets of Forge API keys, one for DEVELOPMENT and one for PRODUCTION because each set has a different callback url.

 To run the project locally (using the DEV API keys):

  * Make sure the callback url for your DEV Forge API Keys is set to <b>http://localhost:3000/api/forge/callback/oauth</b>
  * Run the following commands:

     > npm install
     > set HOST_URL=https://mydomain.com
     > set FORGE_CLIENT_ID=<<YOUR CLIENT ID FROM DEVELOPER PORTAL>